salstfort/Group2LiveSession4/README.md

 Completed Analysis is detailed in the Analysis folder in Week_4_Group_Project_Analysis.md file.

 Conclusion:
-The focus of the analysis was comparing the Gross Square Foot to the Sales Price of 1, 2, and 3 bedroom homes witha  sales price
+The focus of the analysis was comparing the Gross Square Foot to the Sales Price of 1, 2, and 3 Family homes.
+The original data was right skewed so a log transformation of 10 was applied to the dataset to correct this.

 Copyright: